 Requirements are often for the Ev2-value and of the ratio of Ev2/Ev1.
 Requirements can be found in "AMA Anläggning 17" which for road contexts refers to the Swedish Transport Administration's "TDOK 2013:0530 Obundna lager för vägkonstruktioner".
 These documents also regulate how many points thats ought to be measured.
 What requirements apply for each object/project is governed by the contract between client and contractor.

 VTI generally performs this work in Östergötland and adjacent counties, but can also undertake assignments in other parts of the country.

 - one point takes about 30-40 minutes to measure

 - the client provides the counterweight (about 8 tonnes)

-- the measurement is reported in a document containing a summary and depression data for each point
+- the measurement is reported in a document containing a summary and settling data for each point

 - vehicle and travelling expenses are added.